bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

   - `ChunkQuery`

 - Documentation:
-  - All files under the `doc` or documentation-related directories.
+  - All documentation related to my file/directories
 - Bindings:
   - All files related to C++/Python bindings integration.
 -  CMake: